 Students in the Early Music Ensemble have access to the School of Music’s extensive collection of period instruments and reproductions, including Baroque strings, violas da gamba, Renaissance and Baroque wind instruments, and harpsichords.

 The full-year course includes concerts, weekly rehearsals, and coaching by specialists in voice, strings, winds, and keyboard instruments.
 Students also benefit from regular masterclasses offered by internationally-known early music performers.

-Although students are encouraged to register early, final admission is by audition at the beginning of the academic year and will depend on the ensemble's current needs.
-Enrollment is limited.
-See student news and announcements for more details.
+For the academic year, the official course meeting times are Mondays and Wednesdays from 1:00 to 3:00, although alternative rehearsal times can be scheduled if necessary.
+Students should expect to rehearse for two hours per week, usually during the officially scheduled course times.
+Although students are encouraged to register early, final admission is by audition at the beginning of the academic year and will depend on the ensemble’s current needs.

 Banner image: Musicerend gezelschap by Jacob Gole (1670 - 1724) via www.rijksmuseum.nl